pauljickling/Interview-with-David-Jickling/readme.md

 # Interview with David Jickling

-This fascinating interview with my grandfather is available from the Library of Congress, but the only formats it is available in are PDF and XML.
+This fascinating interview with my grandfather is available from the Library of Congress, but the only formats available are PDF and XML.
-The reading experience left a lot to be desired!
+This reading experience left a lot to be desired!

 I took the XML file, and added a stylesheet link.
 Using only a CSS file to manipulate the XML tags I managed to make some adjustments that resulted in what